aldor007/mort/CONTRIBUTING.md

-So you want to contribute ?
+So you want to contribute?
 Awesome!
 Welcome aboard!

 ## Steps